adelinyshka/git/README.md

   remotes/origin/v1.0-stable
   remotes/origin/experimental

-//If you just want to take a quick peek at an upstream branch, you can check it out directly:
+4. If you just want to take a quick peek at an upstream branch, you can check it out directly:

 $ git checkout origin/experimental

-//But if you want to work on that branch, you'll need to create a local tracking branch which is done automatically by:
+5. But if you want to work on that branch, you'll need to create a local tracking branch which is done automatically by:

 $ git checkout experimental

-// and you will see
+6. and you will see
 $ Branch experimental set up to track remote branch experimental from origin.
 Switched to a new branch 'experimental'